terrancehah/travelrizz/docs/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in Travel-Rizz, please report it responsibly by emailing terrancehah@gmail.com.
+If you discover a security vulnerability in Travel-Rizz, please report it responsibly by using the [GitHub security tab](https://github.com/terrance-hah/travel-rizz/security/advisories).
 We will respond as quickly as possible and work with you to address the issue.

 ## Supported Versions